eicrud/eicrud/docs/services/definition.md

 !!! info

-    In a CrudService any function starting with `$` may be replaced by an HTTP call, depending on your [microservices]() configuration.
+    In a CrudService any function starting with `$` may be replaced by an HTTP call, depending on your [microservice configuration](../microservices/configuration.md).

     You should always: